inspectionpress/inspection.press/README.md

 - Travel estimate support for arrival status
 - Automatic overdue-finished command for inspections that pass their scheduled end

-Weekend quote and client-action additions include:
+Quote, rescheduling, and client-action capabilities include:

 - Public quote mode built on the same scheduling foundation as normal public booking
 - Quote records saved as unconfirmed inspections with client, property, service, county, duration, pricing, discount, and quote-source context